magao-x/MagAOX/README.md

 ### Current:
 1. mxlib (https://github.com/jaredmales/mxlib)
 2. libudev (for introspective device discovery)
+3. zlib1g-dev [ubuntu]

 ### Future
 1. libhdf5 (though not for anything currently implemented, but we will)

 ## Building

 A rudimentary build system has been implemented.

 To build an app, cd the app's directory and type
 ```